Kotlin/kotlin-spec/docs/src/md/kotlin.core/declarations.md

 - Its type is one of the following:
     - One of the [the built-in integral types][Built-in integer types];
+    - One of the [the built-in floating types][Built-in floating point arithmetic types];
     - `kotlin.Boolean`;
     - `kotlin.Char`;
     - `kotlin.String`;
 - It is declared in the top-level scope or inside [an object declaration][Object declarations];
-- It has an initializer expression and this initializer expression may be evaluated at compile-time.
+- It has an initializer expression and this initializer expression can be evaluated at compile-time.
-  Integer literals and string interpolation expressions without evaluated expressions, as well as builtin arithmetic/comparison operations and string concatenation operations on those are such expressions, but it is implementation-defined which other expressions qualify for this;
+  Integer literals and string interpolation expressions without evaluated expressions, as well as built-in arithmetic/comparison operations and string concatenation operations on those are such expressions, but it is implementation-defined which other expressions qualify for this;
 - It does not have getters, setters or delegation specifiers.

+> Example:
+> ```kotlin
+> // Correct constant properties
+> const val answer = 2 * 21
+> const val msg = "Hello World!"
+>
+> // Incorrect constant properties
+> const val emptyStringHashCode = "".hashCode()
+> ```

 #### Late-initialized properties